 Women with chronic kidney disease and/or kidney transplant or on dialysis can indeed have a successful pregnancy .
-But the outcome is much more favorable when mange together by trained high risk obstetrician and nephrologist whose is passionate and respectful of the mother’s choice win trying to bring forth a child as oppose to pushing termination of her pregnancy.
+But the outcome is much more favorable when mange together by trained high risk obstetrician and nephrologist whose is passionate and respectful of the mother’s choice to have a babyas oppose to pushing for terminating her pregnancy.

 Call for an appointment or more information at 832-306-3941.